Lisa David, Director

 Lori received her undergraduate degree from Binghamton University and her MSW (Masters of Social Work) from the University of Pennsylvania School of Social Policy and Practice in 2001.
 In addition, she participated in a dual program with Gratz College, receiving a graduate certificate in Jewish Education.

 For the past 14 years, Lori has worked in New York as a licensed clinical social worker with a variety of clients, most recently children and adults who were victims of Hurricane Sandy.
-Her friendship with Aaron Selkow, Lisa David and Rachel Steinberg paved the way for her to join the Camper Care teams at Camp Harlam in the summers of 2012 and 2013.
-She is thrilled to join the year-round professional staff as the Inclusion Coordinator starting in the Spring of 2015, and she and her children, Abigail and Liza, are looking forward to a future of wonderful summers of being at camp!
+Her friendship with Aaron, Lisa, and Rachel (Lori attended graduate school with Lisa and Rachel!) paved the way for her to join the Camper Care team at Camp Harlam in the summers of 2012 and 2013.
+She was thrilled to join the year-round professional staff as the Inclusion Coordinator starting in 2015, and she and her children, Abigail and Liza, always look forward to wonderful summers at camp!

 Lori currently lives with her family in Port Washington, NY, where they are members of Community Synagogue.
 She was recently appointed Executive Producer of the newly formed Community Synagogue Theater Company, which blends her love of musical theater, with her love of the Jewish community!